 A common goal of facilities assessors is the production of maintenance and capital renewal strategies.
 These strategies require a number of incremental evaluation decisions, all of which are supported by the computational capabilities of the FAS.
 First, "deficiencies" must be identified and described and located on CAD drawings.
-Deficiencies are those systems assemblies or components that are unsafe, broken, or obsolete, which do not comply with current codes, or which are approaching or have exceeded their useful life.
-Evaluation decisions include the classification, prioritization, and estimation of cost to correct each deficiency.
-The FAS automatically assigns labor and material costs from published R.5.
-Means cost data, factors in geographic location, construction, and facility type, and schedules the correction over time.
+Deficiencies are those sys-

-Figure 4: Facility Renewal Forecast Over 100 Years.
-Illustration courtesy of Vanderweil Facility Advisors, Boston, MA fixed or movable assets are usually attached to spatial entities such as rooms or departmental boundaries.
+This information alone is sufficient for the facility assessor to develop recurring and deferred maintenance strategies.
+However, capital renewal-estimating the cost to fixed or movable assets are usually attached to spatial entities such as rooms or departmental boundaries.
 Facility assessment Software on the other hand tends to be database-driven and the links to CAD are usually of secondary importance.
 The ability to link these two systems, using common interfaces such as Windows, offer powerful tools for tracking and reporting on the results of building condition assessments.
 Specifically, the systems can link in four distinct ways: